3 Good Reasons to Wallow in Despair

 The source of real confidence is self-acceptance.

-Trying to appear as something other than you are (e.g., okay when you’re not okay) undermines self-acceptance.
+Trying to appear as something other than you are (e.g., OK when you’re not OK) undermines self-acceptance.
 You’re telling yourself, “My feelings are inappropriate/pathetic/unseemly and that’s why I’m hiding them.”
-Good luck feeling confident when that's going on!
+Good luck feeling confident when that's going on.

 What if you knew for certain that it’s normal to feel despair sometimes?